D'Joun Smith

-D'Joun Smith (born September 23, 1992) is a former American football cornerback.
-He played college football at Florida Atlantic and was drafted in the third round of the 2015 NFL Draft by the Indianapolis Colts.
+D'Joun Smith (born September 23, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Florida Atlantic Owls and was selected in the third round of the 2015 NFL draft by the Indianapolis Colts.
 He also spent a season with the Tennessee Titans and Orlando Apollos.

-Early years
+Early life

 Smith attended American High School in Miami, Florida.
 As a senior, he had 75 tackles, seven interceptions, two touchdowns and 613 all-purpose yards.

 College career

 Smith played at Florida Atlantic University from 2011 to 2014.
 He played in every game as a true freshman and became a starter his sophomore year in 2012.
 In his three years as a starter, Smith had nine interceptions.

 Professional career

 Indianapolis Colts

-Smith was drafted in the third round (65th overall) of the 2015 NFL draft by the Indianapolis Colts.
+Smith was selected in the third round (65th overall) of the 2015 NFL draft by the Indianapolis Colts.
 Before the start of the 2015 season, he was placed on injured reserve, with a designation to return.
 On November 16, Smith was activated from injured reserve.
 Smith was placed on season-ending injured reserve on December 24.
 He appeared in 4 games in 2015, recording 1 tackle.

 On September 2, 2016, Smith was waived/injured by the Colts and placed on injured reserve.
 On September 12, he reached an injury settlement with the Colts, and was released.